superhu4/bibledelight/content/plans/ten-minute.md

 - Good weekly rhythm with concise and applicable podcast.
 (Reminds me of the [Join the Journey](/plans/join) podcast.)
 - Good to explore books that are often neglected.
 - Does not explicitly acknowledge the church calendar.
-- Does not read the New Testament at all.
+- Does not read the New Testament.